-The Energy Star label is a sign that the product has met the energy efficiency requirements and product specifications of Energy (Read More....)
+The Energy Star label is a sign that the product has met the energy efficiency requirements and product (Read More....)

 Hybrid technology has played a large role in decreasing the cost of public transportation and reduces costs of running personal vehicles.
 Cities all across the nation are honing in on the benefits these cars offer.

 In North America, Vancouver was the first city to officially start using hybrids in the taxicab industry.
 The Prius led the way, clocking over 206,000 miles before it was officially retired.
 From there, the trend has really taken off.
 San Francisco now leads the nation.
 50% of it’s taxis are hybrid.
 New York City taxicabs are 45 percent hybrid vehicles.

 The United States first offered hybrids as part of their taxi services in 2005.
 The Ford Escape was introduced in San Francisco in small numbers.
 A total of 15 vehicles were paving the way for the major changes to come.
 By 2007, the Clean Air Taxi Grant encouraged cab companies to put even more vehicles of this kind on the streets.
 As the numbers of hybrids increased, New York and California began adding the Lexus RX 400 and (Read More....)